leomos/dwgd/README.md

 **Credits**: this is a rewrite of the proof of concept presented in [this great article](https://www.bestov.io/blog/using-wireguard-as-the-network-for-a-docker-container).

+### Disclaimer

+This software is by no means ready for production.
+I use it in personal projects, but it has not been tested anywhere else other than my machine (as far as I know).
+Use it at your own (high) risk.

+Also it misses tests and documentation...eventually I'll write them, I swear.

 ## Usage

 Generate the public key given your seed and the IP address that your container will have: